-Few thing are guaranteed to make people smile like the laughter of little children, but when that laughter comes from enjoying onsite playground equipment, it can make some landlords feel more worry than joy.
-Children’s playground equipment can be an attractive amenity for a single family home rental or for a multi-unit complex, but there is a whole other side to think about for landlords.
+Few things are guaranteed to make people smile like the laughter of little children, but when that laughter comes from enjoying onsite playground equipment, it can make some landlords feel more worry than joy.
+Children’s playground equipment can be an attractive amenity for a single-family home rental or for a multi-unit complex, but there is a whole other side to think about for landlords.

 Playground Equipment and Injuries

 With playgrounds, there’s an inherent risk that children will be injured, just as they would with any physical activity.
 In fact, emergency rooms across the country report that they treat plenty of playground-related accidents.
 The most common cases include head wounds, dislocated bones, broken bones, cuts, and internal injuries.

 Playground equipment is especially conducive to accidents among children because many of the activities take place several feet of the ground, making a fall particularly harmful.
 Swinging, climbing, sliding, jumping, hanging and more can all put kids off balance, causing them to stumble, trip, and fall.
 It’s also quite common for children to hurt themselves on other parts of the play equipment like sharp corners and solid platforms.
 All in all, it’s fair to say that children will most likely experience accidents and injuries while playing on the playground.
 But is that a landlord’s responsibility or even their fault?
 It depends.

 While most people will agree that playground accidents will definitely happen at some point, whether or not a landlord is responsible entirely depends on a number of factors.
 Most of the time, the landlords who take care of their property, including playground equipment, won’t have anything to worry about.
 However, there may be situations and conditions where landlords might be found liable for accidents that take place on their property.